entropyxyz/sdk/dev/README.md

    directly from the root directory and then call the generate types script and then the spin down script:

-- `dev/bin/spin-up.sh two-nodes`
+- `dev/bin/spin-up.sh four-nodes`
 - `dev/bin/generate-types.sh`
-- `dev/bin/spin-down.sh two-nodes`
+- `dev/bin/spin-down.sh four-nodes`

 2. run `yarn tsc` just to make sure that went "okay" or as okay as it can be. generated types are ignored in tsc check but are used in project (kind of not